All Episodes

 Right.

-Well, um you know it's interesting.
+Well, you know, it's interesting.

-I actually have a cover story coming out in the April issue of the magazine that looks at the San Francisco public schools, and they actually it's a public school system where they made every public school in the district compete for kids in dollars, and they have a financing mechanism where the money follows the child.
+I actually have a cover story coming out in the April issue of the magazine that looks at the San Francisco public schools.

-So every public school has now developed these specialized programs like the arts, math and science, language immersion, and they're all competing with each other to become the best public schools.
+So every public school has now developed these specialized programs like the arts, math, and science, language immersion, and they're all competing with each other to become the best public schools.

-and schools that used to be like there's this ranking system in California, one through ten, used to be like ones or twos or now sixes and sevens and schools that used to be eights are now tens and you know it's lifted up the whole system just by introducing competition within the public system.
+And schools that used to be like there's this ranking system in California, 1 through 10, used to be like 1s or 2s, are now 6s and 7s, and schools that used to be 8s are now 10s.

-So you know that's one model.
+So that's one model.

-And this is just all result of competition It's all because of competition and you know Carolyn Hawksby from Harvard has written you know a lot about the phenomenon that this lifts all boats.
+And Carolyn Hawksby from Harvard has written a lot about the phenomenon that this lifts all boats.

 And in all of these systems, when you get a certain amount of the student population exiting the public schools, the public schools realize that they need to change their practices.